AEXU-Development/YATSGB/README.md

 /saveid - Save your Torn ID so others can view your battle stats

-/stats - View IGN, level, battle stats, total stats, and Xanax used
+/stats - View IGN, level, battle stats, total stats, and Xanax used.
+Shows stat changes since your last check and indicates if any Xanax debuffs are active.

-/total - Show each saved user's total stats and the total combined stats across the server
+/total - Show contributors (names only) and the total combined stats across the server.
+Displays changes since the last check.

 /limit - Restricts the bot's usage to specific channels (typically accessible only to trusted members).
 Can be used multiple times to add more channels.